-As we look through the Gospels, there are six different accounts of the resurrection and we're going to take note of all six, as we reconstruct the story, during the next eight episodes.
+As we look through the Gospels, there are six different accounts of the resurrection and we are going to take note of all six, as we reconstruct the story, during the next eight episodes.
 Four of them are obviously the Gospels.
 Matthew, Mark, Luke and John give us their own information.
-That's the majority of the information we have.
-There's also some significant information at the very beginning of the book of Acts 1, concerning Jesus' resurrection appearances a little later on, and towards the time when his ascension took place and then the evidence from 1 Corinthians 15, in which Paul recounts very ancient tradition about the resurrection appearances, and information he received from Peter, and others, although Paul wasn't witness of the resurrection and he recounts this to the Corinthians in the early part of 1 Corinthians 15, naming some specific resurrection appearances.
-That's our sixth source.
-We'll be keeping note of all of them as we go through.
-They all view the resurrection from a slightly different point of view, with different evidence, and with different emphasis.
+That is the majority of the information we have.
+There is also some significant information at the very beginning of the book of Acts 1, concerning Jesus' resurrection appearances a little later on, and towards the time when his ascension took place, and then the evidence from 1 Corinthians 15, in which Paul recounts very ancient tradition about the resurrection appearances, and information he received from Peter, and others, although Paul wasn't witness of the resurrection and he recounts this to the Corinthians in the early part of 1 Corinthians 15, naming some specific resurrection appearances.
+That is our sixth source.
+We will be keeping note of all of them as we go through.
+They all view the resurrection from a slightly different point of view, with different evidence, and with different emphases.
 As is so often the case with the biblical narratives, and the Gospel narratives in particular, as we integrate the information, we find an amazing story unfolding.
-We're going to integrate all the accounts, and particularly the Gospel accounts, and find how the story unfolds, and we're going to find how a great deal happens on Easter Sunday.
+We are going to integrate all the accounts, particularly the Gospel accounts, and find how the story unfolds, and we are going to find how a great deal happens on Easter Sunday.

 The First Easter Sunday

-We're going to start with John's account.
-John writes in chapter 20, concerning the resurrection in the first half of the chapter, very much from the point of view of Mary Magdalene.
+We are going to start with John's account.
+John writes in chapter 20, concerning the resurrection fom the point of view of Mary Magdalene.
 She was the one who received the first resurrection appearance and John tells the story very fully.
-We're going to follow the story according to John 20, as the main text for this episode.
-We'll first of all read the first 10 verses.
+We are going to follow the story according to John 20, as the main text for this episode.
+We will first of all read the first 10 verses.

 ‘Early on the first day of the week, while it was still dark, Mary Magdalene went to the tomb and saw that the stone had been removed from the entrance.
 2So she came running to Simon Peter and the other disciple, the one Jesus loved, and said, “They have taken the Lord out of the tomb, and we don't know where they have put him!”
 3So Peter and the other disciple started for the tomb.
 4Both were running, but the other disciple outran Peter and reached the tomb first.
 5He bent over and looked in at the strips of linen lying there but did not go in.
 6Then Simon Peter came along behind him and went straight into the tomb.
 He saw the strips of linen lying there, 7as well as the cloth that had been wrapped around Jesus' head.
 The cloth was still lying in its place, separate from the linen.
 8Finally the other disciple, who had reached the tomb first, also went inside.
 He saw and believed.
 9Still they did not understand from Scripture that Jesus had to rise from the dead.
 10Then the disciples went back to where they were staying.’John 20:1-10, NIV